Uptura/flexiapi/DEPLOYMENT.md

-# FlexiAPI Deployment & Publishing Guide
+# FlexiAPI v3.0.0 Deployment & Publishing Guide

-This guide covers how to deploy, publish, and distribute FlexiAPI framework.
+This comprehensive guide covers deployment, publishing, and distribution of FlexiAPI Framework v3.0.0 with all new features including encryption, advanced search, CORS configuration, and dynamic CLI.

 ## 📦 Publishing to Packagist (Composer)